endlos99/xdt99/doc/MANUAL.md

 xdt99 requires a working installation of [Python 3.6][5] or later.
 On most Linux systems, Python is available as a package.
-For other platforms, we recommend to install the latest stable Python 3 release.
+For other platforms, we recommend installing the latest stable Python 3 release.
 Please note that xdt99 will not run on Python 2.

 All xdt99 files should be placed somewhere in the `$PATH` or where the